First lady lends grace to Trump’s reelection bid

 The media, though, have not always praised Mrs. Trump’s background and work during the past four years.

-Reporters were quick to criticize her during the 2016 Republican National Convention in Cleveland, when parts of her speech mirrored remarks once delivered by former first lady Michelle Obama.
+Reporters were quick to criticize her during the 2016 Republican National Convention in Cleveland when parts of her speech mirrored remarks once delivered by former first lady Michelle Obama.

 The soon-to-be first lady had to quickly apologize for plagiarism.